A little-known Trump appointee is in charge of handing transition resources to Biden — and she isn’t budging

 Chris Lu, who served as former president Barack Obama’s transition director in 2008, recalled that after Obama was declared the winner over the late senator John McCain on Nov.
 4, he went to sleep to get up early the next morning to open the transition office.
 He missed the call from GSA’s acting administrator, Jim Williams, informing him that he had signed over transition resources to the Obama team.

-“Jim left the call at 1 a.m.,” Lu said.
+“Jim made the call at 1 a.m.,” Lu said.
 “There was simply no controversy involved.”

 Robert C. MacKichan Jr., an attorney who served as GSA general counsel for presidents Ronald Reagan and George H.W.
 Bush, said that because Trump is contesting the election and the electors have not yet voted, it’s too early for Murphy to make a call.
 Once the administrator issues the letter, the funds can be spent and can’t be recouped.